Peer Reviewed Manuscripts - in preparation

 Peer Reviewed Manuscripts - submitted

-Hurlstone, M. J., Thuijs, S., Rossen, I., & Ecker, U. (2022, in revision).
+Hurlstone, M. J., Thuijs, S., Rossen, I., & Ecker, U. (2023).
 Crafting normative messages to promote childhood vaccine advocacy.
 [Supplementary Material]

 Peer Reviewed Manuscripts - published

-Hurlstone, M. J. (2023, in press).
+Hurlstone, M. J. (2024).
 Serial recall.
-Invited book chapter contribution to Kahana, M., and Wagner, A. The Oxford Handbook on Human Memory (Oxford University Press).
+In Kahana, M., and Wagner, A. (Eds.)
+The Oxford Handbook of Human Memory.
+Oxford University Press.

 Andreotta, M., Boschetti, F., Farrell, S., Paris, C., Walker, I., & Hurlstone, M. J. (2022).
 Evidence for three distinct climate change audience segments with varying belief updating tendencies: Implications for climate change communication.
 Climatic Change, 174(32), 1-29.